 I’ve found that soundproof floor underlayments can be a huge help when dealing with soundproofing floors.
 However, if you don’t want to lift the floorboards, you can also just lay down soft memory foam underlays and cover them back up with your carpets.
 If you’re worried about more serious impact noise — for example, caused by a machine shaking on the floor — you can even use anti-vibration mats.

 Ceilings are notoriously hard to soundproof.
-However, I’d say that if you’re looking to stop noise from escaping the room, you might want to attach some foam panels up there.
-Acoustic foam will make sure that sound doesn’t bounce off the ceiling or pass through it.
+However, I’d say that if you’re looking to stop noise from escaping the room, you might want to attach some foam or fabric panels up there.
+They will make sure that sound doesn’t bounce off the ceiling or pass through it.

 However, if you’re having full-blown punk band rehearsals in the room, you may also want to give your ceiling the Green Glue and drywall treatment.
-Then, follow that up with acoustic foam.
+Then, follow that up with acoustic panels.

 7. Use White Noise to Your Advantage

 While this tip may sound like a bit of a cop-out, I can assure you that it will work if you use it correctly.
 I’m not talking about playing white noise inside of the room, but rather, outside of it.